 The mobile aluminium variants on the other hand do not have any fixed price, estimates have to be made before cost is determined.
 I asked Stephen if there is any facility for small-scale enterprises that can’t afford these charges, he replied in the negative.
 “If you do not have plenty money, we can help you reduce the number of trays on the aluminium variant and build something that fits your pocket,” he added.

 Stakeholders I spoke to were optimistic, but few stressed the Nigerian factor and how government can be a hindrance to proactive steps.
 But I wonder, do we have to drag the government into this?
 Maybe.

 Why is the government not seizing this great opportunity?
-They are, but not to an appreciable extent.
+Well, they are, but not to an appreciable extent.

-In the early 2000s when smoking fish in steel drums with wire mesh and sawdust as fuel was the norm, Oluremi Tinubu wife of then governor of Lagos State Bola Tinubu organized a skills acquisition workshop.
+In the early 2000s when smoking fish in steel drums with wire mesh and sawdust as fuel was the norm, Oluremi Tinubu, wife of then governor of Lagos State, Bola Tinubu, organised a skills acquisition workshop.
 Asake and other women at the fish market attended.

 I cannot remember the year exactly, but they taught us how to use other methods of fish drying especially the solar method.

 “That Mama did not go,” Asake continues, pointing at an older woman skewering filleted fish.
 Apparently, ‘Mama’ believed the workshop would not add any value, Asake agrees to a certain extent.